Painless Activation Steering: An Automated, Lightweight Approach for Post-Training Large Language Models: Experiment Design Results

 How does PAS compare with ICL?
 We extend our experiment to the ICL setting.
 Starting from $M$, we provide 10 in-context exemplars drawn from the model's incorrect answers on the training split.
 We re-evaluate the model on the training set under ICL and construct the steering vectors based on its performance.
 Finally, we assess the ICL model with and without steering.
-In other words, we directly compare "ICL-only" with "ICL+PAS," testing whether steering vectors constructed from errors after ICL can further improve performance on the held-out test set.
+In short, we compare "ICL-only," "PAS-only," and "ICL+PAS."
+We particularly test if steering vectors constructed from errors after ICL can further improve performance on the held-out test set.